History and Genealogy!

 Fort Bedford and the surrounding area grew as a transportation and lodging center because of its strategic location on the major route through PA.
-In 1794, the Nation's first President, George Washington, stayed at the Espy House (now Gardners Candies) in Bedford.
+In 1794, the Nation's first President, George Washington, stayed at the Espy House in Bedford.
 The President's arrival was in response to one of the Country's first tax crisis, the Whiskey Rebellion.

 The discovery of curative spring waters and the establishment of the Bedford Springs Hotel, lured the wealthy and influential to Bedford during the 19th century.
 President James Buchanan used the hotel as his summer White House.
 It was here that our President received the first trans-Atlantic telegram, sent by Queen Victoria, from England.

 Presidents Hayes, Garfield, and Benjamin Harrison also stayed at the Springs, as did famous Kentuckian, Henry Clay.